blazium-engine/blazium-docs/tutorials/3d/standard_material_3d.rst

 Refraction
 ----------

-When refraction is enabled, Godot attempts to fetch information from behind the object being rendered.
+When refraction is enabled, Blazium attempts to fetch information from behind the object being rendered.
 This allows distorting the transparency in a way similar to refraction in real life.